 Bottom line: Incredible value for small shredding jobs, won't stand up to big jobs

 The AmazonBasics 6-Sheet Cross-Cut is a dependable little performer that scored around or above average in all of our testing metrics.
 Despite being tiny it was one of the better scorers in our speed testing, able to rip through a commendable 60 sheets per minute.
 Its blades certainly lack the power of the larger models, as it struggled with thicker items.
 However, it is perfectly capable of effectively shredding small stacks of paper and credit cards, and does so for a list price of only $30.
 If you shred infrequently but want the convenience of a shred at home option, and are satisfied with standard cross-cut level security, you can't beat this value.
-If you don't mind spending a bit more for increased speed and power, check out the AmazonBasics 12-Sheet Cross-Cut.
 If you're looking for a budget option but still want the increased security of micro-cut take a look at the Bonsaii DocShred C156-C Micro-Cut.

 Our Analysis and Hands-on Test Results

 The chart below compares the AmazonBasics 6-Sheet Cross-Cut's overall performance in our testing to that of the other models we tested.

 Below we discuss how the AmazonBasics 6-Sheet Cross-Cut performed in each of our individual tests.

 The AmazonBasics 6-Sheet Cross-Cut received a relatively low score of 5 in our shredding quality testing.
 This put it just above the low score of 4 and well off the high score of 9.